-Haverford Road Corridor
+Haverford Road

-The Haverford Road corridor begins at the northern Township boundary with Lower Merion and Radnor Townships and extends a few blocks past Wynnewood Road, where Karakung Drive and Haverford Road split.
+Haverford Road begins at the northern Township boundary with Lower Merion and Radnor Townships and extends a few blocks past Wynnewood Road, where Karakung Drive and Haverford Road split.
 This corridor tracks alongside SEPTA's M Line.

-The corridor experiences some of the worst traffic congestion in the Township.
+Haverford Road experiences some of the worst traffic congestion in the Township.
 While SEPTA's M Line provides mass transit service along the corridor, continuous sidewalks do not exist along both sides of the length of Haverford Road.
 The SEPTA private busway provides car-free access to many neighborhoods on either side of Ardmore Junction Station, serving as a key thoroughfare.